 Number of Students:

-The number of students that either met or did not meet the STAAR Level II Satisfactory performance standard for STAAR tests taken on the primary test administration dates for a particular school year, grade, STAAR subject, and STAAR test language version.
+The number of students who either met or did not meet the STAAR Approaches Grade Level performance standard for STAAR tests taken on the primary test administration dates for a particular school year, grade, STAAR subject, and STAAR test language version.
 Student counts represent tested students taking a course related directly to the STAAR assessment for a particular year, grade level, STAAR subject, and STAAR test language from a teacher who attended a specific teacher preparation program.
 The “Teacher Unknown” category represents the number of students where there is no clear data relationship link between a teacher and the student taking a STAAR test.

 Percent of Students: